 If you have fuel and ignition working, but the car still won’t start, the last step is to check compression and leak down through the piston rings.
 First, you should make a compression test with a compression tester to verify that you have the same pressure on all cylinders.
 Check the repair manual to see what pressure the engine should have.
 Worn engines can have slightly lower pressure, but the pressure should be even between the cylinders.

-If all this is too much for you, come to our repair shops in Hamilton.
+If all this is too much for you, come to our repair shop in Hamilton.
 We will take good care of your car.